christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

     initialiazed with 'weight_filler' and 'bias_filler' algorithms.

-    To print these infos :
+    To print the infos :

         [(k, v[0].data.shape, v[1].data.shape) for k, v in net.params.items()]

-Blobs are a memory abstraction object (depending on the mode), and data is in the field containing the data array :
+Blobs are memory abstraction objects (with execution depending on the mode), and data is contained in the field *data* as an array :

 {% highlight python %}
 print net.blobs['conv'].data.shape
 {% endhighlight %}

-You can draw the network with a simle python command :
+To draw the network, a simle python command :

     python python/draw_net.py examples/net_surgery/conv.prototxt my_net.png
     open my_net.png

+This will print the following image :

 ![simple network]({{ site.url }}/img/simple_network.png)